 This is what comes after them, trampling their footprints.
 They play the game of thrones, and this is what is howling down upon them.

+This just in: Chickenshit language is for chickenshits: “The Park District declined to make CEO Michael Kelly available for an interview.”
 The park district didn’t “decline” to “make Kelly available.”
 Kelly refused to answer questions about the involvement of the public, taxpayer-funded agency which he leads and from which he makes a comfortable living on the taxpayer dime.
 Let’s be clear. [snip] “Officials have previously said they honored so-called basic requests such as covering the cost for the NFL to rent the Auditorium Theatre, which is owned by Roosevelt University.
 Choose Chicago CEO Don Welsh said sponsors and donations will … Continue reading Tell the Truth and Let People Get Pissed

 I’ve written about Matthew Weiner’s May 2oth appearance at the New York Public Library after the Mad Men finale.
 We finally have video.
 I’m not sure why it’s divided into 2 parts, but it’s free so beggars can’t be choosers: Continue reading Sunday Morning Video: Matthew Weiner At The NYPL

 Summer has come to the town formerly known as Debrisville.
 We’ve had a lot of tropical type rain and wind but nothing to compare to Houston.
 I have some good friends in H-Town and wish people on both sides of the spectrum would stop playing politics with natural disasters.
 I know they won’t but they should.

 The other day I took a walk around my hood, and chatted with Mr. White who is, of course, black.
 Seems to always work out that way.
 He’s getting up there in years, I think he’s around 80.
 I’ve been talking to him for years but didn’t know his name until recently.